Reactions to the killing of Osama bin Laden

-His killing was condemned, however, by the Hamas administration of the Gaza Strip, the Muslim Brotherhood, and the Taliban.
-Iran and the Muslim Brotherhood opined that bin Laden's death removed "the last excuse" for western forces to remain in the Middle East, and urged their withdrawal.
-The monitoring of Jihadist websites after bin Laden's death, by intelligence agency SITE, revealed encouragement of attacks in retaliation for his killing.
+His killing was condemned by terrorist organizations such as Hamas administration of the Gaza Strip, the Muslim Brotherhood, and the Taliban.
+Iran and the Muslim Brotherhood opined that bin Laden's death removed "the last excuse" for Western forces to remain in the Middle East, and urged their withdrawal.
+The monitoring of jihadist websites after bin Laden's death, by intelligence agency SITE, revealed encouragement of attacks in retaliation for his killing.

 United States

 Even before the official announcement, crowds gathered spontaneously to celebrate outside the White House, where thousands assembled.
 Hundreds of New Yorkers also gathered in Times Square and at Ground Zero, the site of the terrorist attacks of September 11, 2001.
 In Dearborn, Michigan, a suburb of Detroit with a large Muslim and Arab population, a small crowd gathered outside the City Hall in celebration, many of them of Middle Eastern descent.
 From the beginning to the end of Obama's speech, 4,000 tweets were sent per second on Twitter.

 Fans attending a nationally televised Sunday Night Baseball Major League Baseball game between two National League East rivals, the Philadelphia Phillies and the New York Mets, at Citizens Bank Park in Philadelphia initiated U-S-A! cheers in response to the news, confusing players and officials alike because no official announcement was made until later.
 Likewise, at WWE Extreme Rules 2011, a pay-per-view broadcast emanating from the St. Pete Times Forum in Tampa, Florida, newly crowned WWE Champion John Cena announced the news to the audience following the event's conclusion, resulting in a massive "U-S-A!" chant from the crowd.
 Students at Ohio State University celebrated by jumping into Mirror Lake, a tradition done before playing rivals Michigan in football.
 Hundreds of students at the University of Notre Dame, located in Notre Dame, Indiana, spontaneously gathered and celebrated by setting off fireworks, yelling loud chants, and running through busy student centers and libraries, many screaming the entire way through and carrying American flags.
 Students at the University of Southern California celebrated on USC's Greek Row, playing the national anthem and blasting fireworks.
-Students from many other universities, including midshipmen from the U.S. Naval Academy, and cadets from the U.S. Military Academy and U.S. Air Force Academy, also celebrated when they got the news.
+Students from many other universities, including midshipmen from the U.S. Naval Academy, also celebrated when they got the news.
 Indian Americans hailed the U.S. Special Forces, and accused Pakistan of sheltering bin Laden and other terrorists.

 All four major broadcast television networks (ABC, CBS, NBC and Fox) interrupted their regularly scheduled programming to cover the news.
 Nine television networks in total carried Obama's announcement, watched by 56.5 million Americans, his largest audience since election night.

 In addition to the jubilant celebrations, many visitors quietly reflected at the Pentagon Memorial.